-- A. Level I Preliminary Oral/Written Grievance Discussion with Immediate Supervisor A patrol officer will meet with and/or discuss the issue with their immediate supervisor within five (5) business days of the date the action was taken by the Supervisor.
-Within five (5) business days of the discussion/meeting, the supervisor will inform the patrol officer of their decision in writing.
-If the patrol officer is not satisfied with the supervisor's decision, they may submit a formal written grievance using the Patrol officer Grievance Form. - B. Level II Written Grievance Discussion with Supervisor: Police Lieutenant or Captain The deadline to submit a formal written grievance to his platoon Police Captain is within five (5) business days of the receipt of the immediate supervisor's decision.
+- A. Level I Preliminary Oral/Written Grievance Discussion with Immediate Supervisor A corporal or sergeant will meet with and/or discuss the issue with their immediate supervisor within five (5) business days of the date the action was taken by the Supervisor.
+Within five (5) business days of the discussion/meeting, the supervisor will inform the corporal or sergeant of their decision in writing.
+If the corporal or sergeant is not satisfied with the supervisor's decision, they may submit a formal written grievance using the Grievance Form. - B. Level II Written Grievance Discussion with Supervisor: Police Lieutenant or Captain The deadline to submit a formal written grievance to his platoon Police Captain is within five (5) business days of the receipt of the immediate supervisor's decision.
 The Police Captain shall hold a meeting to discuss the grievance and reply in writing to the grievant within five (5) business days after the meeting.
-If grievance is not satisfied it will be forwarded to the Chief of Police. - C. Level III Written Grievance forwarded to Department Head: Chief of Police
+If grievance is not satisfied it will be forwarded to the Chief of Police.

+C. Level III - Written Grievance forwarded to Department Head: Chief of Police